apollographql/apollo/docs/source/platform/schema-validation.md

 ![GitHub Status View](../img/schema-history/github-check.png)

-Like most tools, schema validation is best used when it's integrated directly into the rest of your workflow.
+Like most tools, schema validation is best used when it is integrated directly into the rest of your workflow.
 If you're using GitHub, you can install the Apollo Engine GitHub app.
 This will enable Apollo's systems to send a webhook back to your project on each `apollo schema:check`, providing built-in pass/fail status checks on your pull requests.

 Go to [https://github.com/apps/apollo-engine](https://github.com/apps/apollo-engine) and click the `Configure` button to install the Apollo Engine integration on the appropriate GitHub profile or organization.

 <h3 id="multiple-environments">Multiple environments</h3>

 Product cycles move fast, and it’s common for a schemas to be slightly different across environments as changes make their way through your system.
 To accommodate for this, schemas can be registered under specific "schema tags
-, and checks can be performaned against specific "schema tags".
+, and checks can be performed against specific "schema tags".

 schema registry allows each schema to be registered under a “schema tag”.
 Tags are mostly commonly used to represent environments, but can also be used to represent things like branches and future schemas.
 Passing the `--tag` flag to `apollo service:check` specifies which schema to compare against, such as `prod` or `staging`.
 It's common to run checks against multiple different schema tags during continuous integration to ensure that all important deployments are accounted for.
 Checking multiple tags will result in check statuses similar to: